 VHA Profiles Assigned – Unselect to Unassign

 The VHA Profiles Assigned – Unselect to Unassign screen displays categories assigned to a Veteran with the date and time the profile was last updated.
-Unselect the profile by clicking the non-grayed out check box by the profile to "unassign" a profile from a recordClick the UPDATE button when finished.
+Unselect the profile by clicking the non-grayed out check box by the profile to "unassign" a profile from a record.
+Click the UPDATE button when finished.
 The Current Eligibility screen appears with a confirmation message that the "VHA Profiles updated successfully".

 The Enrollment System automatically assigns and unassigns core, carve out, and Community Care profiles to records when the record qualifies (or unqualifies), based on the eligibility rules for each.
 Eligibility factors for each record can be changed by an Enrollment System user, by an external system message, or the Extract, Transform and Load process.
 For example, the Enrollment System could receive a Military Service Data Sharing (MSDS) message with updated military service information that could cause a change to the core profile assigned to a record.